ik1domari/my-zsh/README.md

+# For those who want to install this specific fork of my-zsh
+You should clone the repo in your home folder, then copy .zshrc from `~/my-zsh` to the home folder.
+All plugins are already installed.

 # Zsh without bloated plugin or theme manager

 It may be tempting to quickly install Oh-my-Zsh and Powerlevel10k or other plugin managers.
 They allow you to configure Zsh in no time without any prior knowledge.
 But they also bring bloat with them.
 Instead, I want to decide for myself what I install on my machine, when I update packages, and be able to follow and customize my configuration.